-This is going to be a pretty long entry.
-This all started as a mission to use up leftovers.
-I had a ton of egg whites left over from making the infamous Momofuku Crack Pie (coming soon!) and a jar of orange marmalade from the Daring Bakers Orange Tian challenge.
-I typed egg whites and orange marmalade into a search engine (I’m still not used to using Google as a verb) and lo and behold, came across a cake by a baker who’s amazing butterscotch pudding is one I’ve made and deemed the perfect butterscotch pudding – Melissa Murphy of Sweet Melissa Patisserie.
+It all started as a mission to use up leftovers.
+I had a ton of egg whites left over from making the infamous Momofuku Crack Pie and a jar of orange marmalade from the Daring Bakers Orange Tian challenge.
+I typed egg whites and orange marmalade into a search engine, and came across a cake by a baker whose amazing butterscotch ‘custardy’ pudding is one I’ve made and deemed the perfect butterscotch ‘custard’ pudding – Melissa Murphy of Sweet Melissa Patisserie in Brooklyn.

-Apparently, there’s a challenge online called Sweet Melissa Sundays where they have been baking from her book, The Sweet Melissa Baking Book , for quite some time now.
+Apparently, there’s a challenge online called Sweet Melissa Sundays where they have been baking from her book, The Sweet Melissa Baking Book , for some time now.
 I’m not a member, but one benefit of these challenges is you can grab recipes from cookbooks you don’t happen to own a copy of (I know, that sounds kind of awful, huh?)
 Well, in this case, no need to label me a pilferer because I went out and bought the book, (but not before Leslie of Lethally Delicious, who hosted this particular Sweet Melissa Sunday, went out of her way to correct a small part of the recipe left out, for me.
 Thank you, Leslie!)
-In fact, I bought two cookbooks, one of which I would like to give to one of my readers, but I’ll get to that later on.
+In fact, I bought two cookbooks, one of which I would like to give away to one of my readers, but I’ll get to that later.

 I ripped the dang ribbon trying to tie a perfect bow.

 The first batch of Macs I made were perfection.
-It was the first time I turned out a full batch of PERFECT macaron shells – no duds!
+It was the first time I turned out a full batch of perfect macaron shells – no duds!
 I was ecstatic!!
 I thought the Mac gods had blackballed me and I was destined to turn out lumpy, uneven macs for eternity.
-I was so thrilled with this sheet of perfect macaron shells, I could NOT stop looking at them.
+I was so thrilled with this sheet of perfect macaron shells, that I could not stop looking at them.
 Every time I walked by the baking sheet of superbness, I had to check and make sure they were still superbness.

 Unwaxed, unflavored dental floss makes a great cake ‘torter’.
 Just cut around the perimeter of the cake, not going through, then slide the dental floss into the cut and pull both ends through in a criss-cross manner.

 Due to this paranoia, I decided to put them in my turned off oven, slightly ajar, for ‘safekeeping’.
 I think you all know how this is going to turn out.
-Now.,.I’m not naming names as I would never want to embarrass anyone I love because they made a little mistake.
-SO, I’ll refer to this person as ‘someone‘.
+Now, I’m not naming names as I would never want to embarrass anyone I love because they made a little mistake.
+SO, I’ll refer to this person as someone.